Hamezii/gim-descent/README.md

 Escape - Return to main menu / exit

 ## Dependencies
+The executable runs without any dependencies.

-In order to play this game, you will need to have at least Python 3.6.x installed as well as pygame.
+When running from source, you will need to have at least Python 3.6.x installed as well as pygame.
 Execute the file named gim.pyw to start the game.